bangreg/portfolio/QA-SeverityVsPriority.md

 Issues with a severe impact, such as data loss or significant security breaches.
 Examples:
 1. Data leakage of sensitive user information.
-2. A complete breakdown of the core application for all users.
+2. A complete breakdown of the core application for all users.	<br>
 Impact:
 1. Must be fixed immediately, outside regular maintenance schedules.
 2. Can lead to severe legal, financial, or operational consequences.